The city of Petra is one of the most beautiful places we have visited in the world, as you could read in our article: visit Jordan.

 This site is now classified as a world heritage site by UNESCO and is part of the 7 new wonders of the world.
 A well-deserved title!

 The incredible city of Petra is located 3 hours from the Jordanian capital, Amman.
-You have two options to get there and you go to Petra on your own?
+You have two options to get there:

 You can book your ticket online, directly on the company’s website or at its ticket office in Amman.
 Then you can book a Careem (local Uber) to take us to the bus station on the morning of your departure.